-On the other hand, their house-made coleslaw is a little too sour for my liking, not to mention its pungent apple cider vinegar aroma. (it’s not a sweet coleslaw by any means.)
+On the other hand, their house-made coleslaw is a little too sour for my liking, not to mention its pungent apple cider vinegar aroma.
+(It’s not a sweet coleslaw by any means.)
 So with the mustard, their unapologetically-vinegary BBQ sauce and strong apple cider coleslaw all together in the same sandwich, the sliced pickles were completely unnecessary.
-My first bite was amazing, but it’s a really big sandwich so by the end of it, it was starting to get a bit too sour. don’t get me wrong, I still ate every bite of it (pickles included) and licked my fingers afterwards, but unfortunately my last bite wasn’t as good as the first.
+My first bite was amazing, but it’s a really big sandwich so by the end of it, it was starting to get a bit too sour.
+Don’t get me wrong, I still ate every bite of it (pickles included) and licked my fingers afterwards, but unfortunately the last bite wasn’t as good as the first.
 A little minor tweaking is all it needs.

 My next sandwich, the Pulled Pork (slow smoked shoulder over apple and oak, with Stockyards BBQ sauce & house slaw — $8.50) though very similar, was surprisingly much better.
 From beginning to end, it took a lot of restraint to not swallow it whole!

 Perhaps it was the absence of mustard and pickles?
 Or maybe just the fact that it was pork and not beef?
-Either way, just like the crusty French bread was the perfect choice for the Beef Brisket, this super-soft bun was also the perfect choice for the Pulled Pork Sandwich.
+Either way, just like the crusty French bread was the perfect choice for the beef brisket, this super-soft bun was also the perfect choice for the pulled pork sandwich.
 Just looking at the photo makes me want to go get another one!

 I was reluctant to try the Grilled Cheese sandwich (Stockyards smoked cheese, green apple, caramelized onion, served on thyme-scented sourdough — $9) because I thought it was a shame to come to a place like this and order something so simple and boring.
 But boy was I wrong!

-Stockyards makes their own cheese, then smokes it, then processes it to get processed cheese for this sandwich. that’s a lot of work!
+Stockyards makes their own cheese, then smokes it, then processes it to get processed cheese for this sandwich.
+That’s a lot of work!

 I expected the caramelized onions to be a great addition, that’s a no-brainer.
 And I expected the green apples to be a nice touch but they were in fact a much better addition to the sandwich than I could have hoped for.
 Wow.